zqzhou7/thermal_response_bioturbation/README.md

-# Thermal and Behavioural Response Analyses
+# 🔥 Thermal and Behavioural Response Analyses

 This repository contains the combined workflow for processing and visualizing:

-1. **Shelter / sediment temperature time series** with inundation shading
+1. ** Sediment temperature time series** with tidal-inundation shading
-2. **Depth–temperature positional-variability analysis** (moving-window response)
+2. **Depth–temperature positional-variability analysis** using a moving-window approach

 All analyses are executed from a single script: